 However, there are several mitigating factors which offset the risks described above.
-Specifically, the Company has Excess of Loss protection in place which cap the Company's exposure to any single loss.
-Additionally, the Company achieves diversification by writing different lines of business through different distribution channels, benefiting from diversification between these channels.
+Specifically, the Company had Excess of Loss protection in place which cap the Company's exposure to any single loss.
+Additionally, the Company holds a Downside Risk Loading balance in the Technical Provision in recognition of the uncertainty present in run-off as part of the best estimate.